jmquigley/util.fixture/README.md

 test data
 ```

 This sample file would also be [parsed as a file list](https://www.npmjs.com/package/util.filelist).
 This would read each line from the file (ignoring blank lines and # comments) and save each line into an array named `fixture.data`.
+This is a way to take a large list of data, parse it, and store it into an array.

-See [test.js](https://github.com/jmquigley/util.fixture/blob/master/test.js) in this repository for examples of these usage patterns.
+See [tests.js](https://github.com/jmquigley/util.fixture/blob/master/test/tests.ts) in this repository for examples of these usage patterns.

 #### Empty Fixture (Temporary Directory)